When it comes to ideas, thinking of creative ones is easy. It’s the part where you need to sell your idea that’s hard.

 - Why it’s going to succeed, list down possible restrictions and how you are going to manage them.

 Showing a rough sketch of your future business isn’t easy.
-However when you use powerful visuals that come with an animated explainer video for startup, you will be able to showcase all the good things easily.
+But, when you use powerful visuals that come with an animated explainer video for startups, you will be able to showcase all the good things easily.

-It’s simple.
-Engages you to watch it completely for the next 107 seconds.
-With brilliant visuals, amazing editing and great copy, they have ensured that you will watch it all.
+It’s simple and keeps you engaged for a long time.
+With brilliant visuals, amazing editing, and great copy, they have ensured that you will watch it all.